daisvke/darkly/empty-redirect-request-breach/Resources/report.md

     Implement proper input validation and sanitization for the "site" parameter.
 Ensure that only valid and expected values are accepted.
 Reject any input that does not conform to the expected format.

 * Avoid Redundant or Unnecessary Redirects:
     If the "site" parameter is used for redirection, ensure that the redirection logic is necessary and safe.
 Avoid unnecessary redirects, especially if they involve external websites.
-If possible, use a whitelist approach to define a set of allowed domains
+If possible, use a whitelist approach to define a set of allowed domains.